Final report for FNC18-1118

 For the field day conducted on September 14, 2018 there were six elementary school teachers in attendance, an extension specialist, a member of the Van Buren conservation district staff, an NRCS staffer present, a professor of entomology from Michigan State and a grad student present.
 In addition a representative of U.S. Senator Debbie Stabenow was present.

 Five teacher Evaluations were received.
 All were positive but two noted that the day had been hot and that the crowd size was large.
 Two of the teachers said the material was outside their area.
-A teacher involved in a unit titled “systems and survival” noted the it had been “a great opportunity for them (the kids) to hear in a great setting and (get some) hands on."
+A teacher involved in a unit titled "systems and survival" noted the it had been "a great opportunity for them (the kids) to hear (this material) in a great setting and (get some) hands on."
 Here is a copy of the teacher feedback form.

 The following four-minute YouTube video captures a lot of what went on at the field day: